Culver Studios: Site development

 Throughout its history, Culver Studios continued to undergo numerous expansions and adaptations to meet the changing needs of the movie industry.
-The major works took place between 1918 and 1946, during the tenures of Thomas H. Ince, Cecil B. DeMille, RKO, and David O. Selznick.
+The major works took place between 1918 and 1946, during the tenures of Thomas H. Ince, Cecil B. DeMille, RKO Pictures, and David O. Selznick.

 Ince built the original studio, now known as The Culver Studios, on a 14-acre site.
-When the lot was bought by DeMille in 1925, large scale site renovations began.
+When the lot was bought by Cecil B. DeMille in 1925, large scale site renovations began.
 He reoriented the existing stages and moved numerous office bungalows and production service buildings.
 To match production needs, Stage 2 (now known as Stages 2/3/4), four new double-barrelled projection rooms, and seven new cutting rooms were added to the studio site.

-In 1930, under the ownership of Pathé Exchange Inc., the area was again renovated and redesigned.
+In 1930, under the ownership of Pathé Exchange, the area was again renovated and redesigned.
 The arrival of talking pictures brought a massive new growth to Hollywood and an increased demand for movies.
 RKO-Pathé Studios built two large stage facilities (stages 7/8/9 and 11/12/14) and several production service buildings.

 It was not until David O. Selznick's time at the helm, from 1935 to 1946, that the studios became fully built out and included new on-site bungalows.
 A final stage facility was built (stages 15/16) and the main studio site was developed to closely resemble the current layout.

 In late 2018, Hackman Capital Partners broke ground on a $620-million expansion of The Culver Studios, which has become the new home of Amazon Studios.
 The expansion project added 413,000 square feet of rentable space to the 14-acre campus - increasing its total footprint to more than 720,000 square feet.
 Plans included two parking structures, with total accommodations for 1,930 vehicles.
 Amazon announced its move to The Culver Studios in late 2017.
 In addition, it leased the entirety of the adjacent Culver Steps development, also being built by Hackman Capital Partners.
-The combined 600,000 square feet of space houses Amazon subsidiaries Amazon Studios, IMDb, Amazon Video, and World Wide Advertising.
+The combined 600,000 square feet of space houses Amazon subsidiaries Amazon MGM Studios, IMDb, and Amazon Prime Video.